icewolfz/jiMUD/docs/codeeditor.md

 ### Room editor

-The room editor allows you to editor the currently selected room, if more then one room is selected it is the top left room or the last focused room
+The room editor allows you to editor the currently selected rooms, if rooms have different property values, that property will remain blank until edited

 - `Description` the properties of a room related to description
   - `Short` the room short